Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 We used our model on 2 main datasets, one representing the bacterial community and another representing the Viral SARS-Cov2, the size of K-mers selected was 3 to measure their frequencies in the genomes and apply the PCA. the following graph represent the first 2 PCs, discriminating the 2 communities:
 ![output](https://github.com/Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/blob/main/Images/pca_sklearn.png)
+(we have done the same experiemnt but with different sizes of the kmers and they showed different behavior, results on them and discussion are presented in the report)
 [Back To The Top](#read-me-template)